Hopf cocycles associated to pointed and copointed deformations over S3: Introduction

-On the one hand, $\fk_3$ is a Nichols algebra admitting realizations on $\ydh$, both for $H=\k\G_{3,\ell}$ and $H=\k^{\s_3}$, see \S\ref{subsec:fomin}.
-Following the strategy settled in \cite{AAGMV}, pointed, respectively copointed, Hopf algebras with coradical $H$, are classified in terms of cocycle deformations of $A=\fk_3\# H$.
+Following the strategy settled in \cite{AAGMV}, pointed, respectively copointed, Hopf algebras with coradical $H$, are classified in terms of Hopf cocycle deformations $A_\sigma$ of $A\coloneqq\fk_3\# H$.
+However, the cocycles involved are not known, as this method presents the algebras $A_\sigma$ by generators and relations, see \S\ref{sec:method}.
+More precisely they arise as left Hopf algebras associated to certain families of cleft objects.